theopensystemslab/planx-new/doc/architecture/decisions/0009-single-application-audit-table.md

 ## Decision

-We propose to consolidate all integration application audit tables into a single `applications` table with the following key changes:
+We propose to consolidate all integration application audit tables into a single `submissions` table with the following key changes:

 1. Replace integration-specific ID columns with a standardised `external_reference_id` column (TEXT)
    - This will store the identifier returned by the integration partner